janvalentacz/janvalentacz/README.md

 # Hello & Hi, `i'm Jan Valenta` and my `game nickname` is `Valentak`.
-#### I am a 16-year-old student of Information Technology and Programming and `Developer` from the Czech Republic
+#### I am a 16-year-old student of Information Technology and Programming and too `Developer` from the Czech Republic

 - 🔧 I’m `"learning"` and `"working"` programming language -> `Java, PHP` and `little C#`.
 - 📚 I’m `"learning"` and `"speaking"` `Czech, English and Deutsch`.